 - Work with HR to develop online tests for specific competencies.
 HR has tools and methodologies to test and obtain feedback.
-Use scenario based questions, specific to the competency you’re testing for.
+Use scenario based questions that are specific to the competency you are testing.
 When complete, provide feedback to the field.
 There needs to be a benefit to the reps for the exercise to be successful.

 Be exhaustive in your approach.
-Use the DILO’s to identify gaps.
+Use the DILO’s (Day in the Life Of field ride-along visits) to identify gaps.
 Use the testing to obtain objective and measurable feedback.
 Then use the educated assessment from the sales leaders.
 This will serve as the foundation to identify potential gaps.

-You can then focus your efforts where the primary need is, vs. just guessing.
+You can then focus your efforts where the primary need is, versus just guessing.
 This leads to our next question.

 How do I plug the gaps?